 BUT you can use that discarded tomato skin!
 As you remove the skin, toss it into a colander or strainer.
 Tomato skin usually comes off in large pieces, if you peel using the freezer or boiling methods.
 Spread those skins out on a baking sheet (line with parchment paper) or put them in your food dehydrator.
 Process on very low heat (175 in the oven or 105 in the dehydrator).
 Once they’re fully dry, whirl them around in a blender, food processor or grinder and you’ve got tomato powder.
 The powder is a great way to thicken up or flavor other dishes.

-If you don’t want to mess with drying tomato peels, feed them to your chickens or your composting worms or use them to infuse vinegar.
+If you don’t want to mess with drying tomato peels, feed them to your chickens or your composting worms or use them to infuse vinegar or flavor salt.

 Canning crushed or sauced tomatoes with less waste